 Download the Coding Sheet

-To support your finance team in navigating tariff-related accounting requirements, we’ve outlined a step-by-step guide designed to minimize costly errors and ensure compliance from the start.
+To support your finance team as they navigate accounting for tariffs, we’ve outlined a step-by-step guide designed to minimize costly errors and ensure compliance from the start.
 Additionally, you can download our coding sheet for a sample chart of accounts.

 1. Create a Dedicated Tariff Expense Account